cremarco/sti-survey/scripts/prompt.md

 # INPUT

-I will upload the paper.
+I upload the paper.

 ---

 # QUALITY CHECKS (must perform before output)
 * Validate enums, dependencies, DOI normalisation, KG/task coherence, and that every uncertainFields[*].field points to a valid key in this schema.
+* The citations must be complete and accurate.
+Check the number of citations inside the paper.

 ---